Ultimate Carp Fishing for Beginners Guide

 Most fisheries will insist you have your own landing net and unhooking mat which is paramount for fish safety.
 I would look at purchasing a landing net around 42" and a decent size unhooking mat to cover the largest of carp.
 Make sure the unhooking mat has lots of padding to protect the fish when out of the water.
 Landing nets will start around £20 and a decent sized unhooking mat from £40.

 Buy a set of carp bite alarms

 When you have your rods set up in the rod pod you will need a set of alarms and bobbins to register when a fish takes your bait.
 The bobbins are a visual indicator and will also help with dropbacks.

 Dropbacks are when the carp picks up your bait and moves towards you without taking any line, these can be more difficult to detect but a decent set of alarms and bobbins will sort this out.
 My first set of alarms were Fox Microns which did me proud for many years.
 Great indication, they look very smart and did not break the bank.
 We cannot talk about carp bite alarms and not mention Delkims.
-They are fantastic bite alarms of the highest quality.
+They are fantastic bite alarms of the highest quality but probably not for most beginners unless you have a decent budget.
+You will probably upgrade to Delkims at some point in your carp career, most of us have!
 Cost from £35 - £60 for the entry level alarms.

 Carp bite alarm Recommendations

 If you are planning on fishing overnight there are clearly a few extra pieces of equipment you will need.